paularlott/knot-website/content/docs/working-with-spaces/managing.md

 ![](/docs/working-with-spaces/space-update.webp)

 To update the space, stop it and then start it again.
 Add volumes that have been added to the template will be created when the space starts and any volumes that have been removed from the template will be deleted along with the data they contain.

+A space can also be edited, this allows changing of the space name as well as updating any additional names for the space.
+Additional URLs are supported as soon as the space is successfully saved.

 ## Deleting a Space